inyoungoh-cde/PointNet_PointNet2_binary_pytorch/README.md

 This repo is implementation for PointNet and PointNet++ for binary (0 or 1) in pytorch.

 # Update
+03/05/2025:

+(1) We are trying to fix some minor issues related to the part segmentation.

+(2) The codes for semantic segmentation are working.

 02/14/2025:

 (1) Our code is heavily based on https://github.com/yanx27/Pointnet_Pointnet2_pytorch